UCF/UCF-Degree-Search-Plugin/README.md

 ## Changelog ##

+### 0.4.1 ###
+* Enhancements:
+    * Added a filter for each template so that they can be overridden in themes.
+    * Added documentation links into the fields for the Handlebars title and heading.

 ### 0.4.0 ###
 * Enhancements:
     * Added configuration settings for setting the title and heading templates for the Degree Search angular app.